-The Australian Community Manual explains using the Australia-US Defence Trade Cooperation Treaty (the Treaty) for both industry and Government.
+The Australian Community Manual explains using the Australia-US Defence Trade Cooperation Treaty (the Treaty) for both industry and the Australian Government.

 Accessing Treaty articles